Many corporations have talent development programs. But at MetLife, the Legal Affairs department has gone above and beyond to impact diverse talent.

-In order to be fully inclusive, Ricardo Anzaldua, Executive Vice President and General Counsel, has tailored the program to increase its impact on diverse lawyers:
+In order to be fully inclusive, Ricardo Anzaldua, former LCLD Member and Executive Vice President and General Counsel of MetLife, has tailored the program to increase its impact on diverse lawyers:

-- The most senior leaders within Legal Affairs – Anzaldua’s direct reports – work exclusively with diverse talent.
+- The most senior leaders within Legal Affairs – the GC’s direct reports – work exclusively with diverse talent.
 “Sponsors make sure they receive the full panoply of development activities,” Anzaldua said.

 - Sponsors are evaluated and compensated based on their performance as sponsors.
 “We’re making the senior leadership of the organization accountable and responsible for the development and promotion of diverse talent,” he said.

 - Outside counsel aren’t exempt.
 “By December 2017, we need to see [our outside counsel’s] plan for making their senior teams accountable for promoting diverse talent – or they’re off the preferred counsel list,” Anzaldua said.